 - Rents on investment properties have been calculated based on the contractual rental fees and market comparative method.
-For the Dutch properties the valuation assumed a 95% occupancy rate. - The used yield rate per property item located in Hungary is between 8% and 10% depending on the type and location of the property (2019: 6.5%-12.75%).
-For the Dutch properties, the calculated yield rate is between 6.5% and 7.60% (2019: 6.15%-7.5%). - Rents are predominantly set in EUR in the rental contracts.
-Where rent is set in HUF, the related yield has been calculated at a 330 HUF/EUR exchange rate (2019: 325 HUF/EUR).
+For the Dutch properties the valuation assumed a 95% adjustment factor.
+The adjustment factor for the Hungarian properties ranged from 10% to 30% depending upon location and tenancy status. - The used yield rate per property item located in Hungary is between 7% and 10% depending on the type and location of the property (2020: 8%-10%).
+For the Dutch properties, the calculated yield rate is between 6.25% and 7.35% (2020: 6.5%-7.6%). - Rents are predominantly set in EUR in the rental contracts.
+Where rent is set in HUF, the related yield has been calculated at a 369 HUF/EUR exchange rate (2020: 365 HUF/EUR).